-Ratification of the appointment of E&Y as our independent registered public accounting firm for the year ending December 31, 2022 requires the affirmative "FOR" vote of a majority of the shares present in person or represented by proxy at the annual meeting and entitled to vote on the proposal.
+Ratification of the appointment of Deloitte as our independent registered public accounting firm for the year ending December 31, 2024 requires the affirmative "FOR" vote of a majority of the votes cast on the proposal at the annual meeting.
 You may vote "FOR," "AGAINST," or "ABSTAIN" on this proposal.
-Abstentions have the same effect as a vote against the proposal.
-Broker non-votes will have no effect on this proposal.